Anisotropic Cosmic Ray Transport in strong MHD Turbulence due to Magnetic Mirroring and Resonant Curvature Scattering: Transport Behavior

 \subsection{Perpendicular Transport}

 The background field imposes a preferred direction of the field vectors with~$\langle B_z\rangle=B_0$, leading to field line transport, which is ballistic in the parallel direction and suppressed in the perpendicular direction.
 Charged particles, preferably following along field lines, are also affected by this anisotropy, as illustrated by the ratios of parallel and perpendicular diffusion coefficients shown in the inset of Figure~\ref{fig:rdc-perp}.
-Figure~\ref{fig:rdc-perp} shows perpendicular running diffusion coefficients~$D_{\perp}(t)=\langle(X_{x,t}-X_{x,0})^2+(X_{y,t}-X_{y,0})^2\rangle/2t$ of test particles and field lines (which are parametrized with the arc length~$s$ instead of time~$t$), which reveal transient subdiffusion~$\alpha<1$ and asymptotic normal diffusion~$\alpha=1$ for~$D_\perp(t)\sim t^{\alpha-1}$.
-The similar shapes of~$D_\perp(t)$ of particles and~$D_{\perp,\mathrm{fl}}(s)$ of field lines corroborate that perpendicular particle transport is given to first order by field line wandering \citep{Beresnyak2011,Cohet2016}.

-We note that the here observed subdiffusive behavior arises from the suppression of perpendicular transport by the background field and is distinct from compound subdiffusion observed for CR transport in fluctuating dynamo turbulence \citep{Lubke2025}.
+The main part of the figure shows perpendicular running diffusion coefficients~$D_{\perp}(t)=\langle(X_{x,t}-X_{x,0})^2+(X_{y,t}-X_{y,0})^2\rangle/2t$ of test particles and field lines (parametrized with the arc length~$s$ instead of time~$t$), which reveal transient subdiffusion~$D_\perp(t)\sim t^{\alpha-1}$ with~$\alpha<1$ on time scales~$t\sim(1\cdots100)\,L_x/c$, before converging to normal diffusion with~$\alpha=1$ after crossing the size of the simulation box.
+This subdiffusive behavior is present for field lines and particles with medium to low energies, while for high-energy particles effects of the large gyro radii dominate.
+Field lines are transiently subdiffusive because their perpendicular displacement is inhibited by the imposed background field and due to slow remaining perpendicular wandering, they may decorrelate from their initial condition and thus recover normal diffusion on long arc length scales~$s\gtrsim 10^2\,L_x$.
+Sufficiently magnetized particles are affected by field line wandering, so they resemble the subdiffusive field line behavior.
+This is distinct from compound subdiffusion observed for CR transport in isotropic turbulence of the fluctuating dynamo \citep{Lubke2025b}.